 Windows and doors, set.
 Beep Beep, Beep Beep.
 Motion detectors, set.
 Beep Beep, Beep Beep.
 Alarms set.
 Beep Beep.
 Beep Beep.
 My husband had an alarm system put into our home.
 He is ill and getting weaker and he was afraid he wouldn’t be able to protect me physically if someone were to break in.

-I started to think how wonderful it would have been to have an alarm in me when I was a child being sexually touched by family and friends and as an adult being raped and beaten by my ex husband.
-To have an alarm go off and the police called every time I was touched forcibly, sexually, physically and emotionally would have been worth every penny.
-Instead of being at the hands of my abusers, they would immediately be under arrest with validation by the police.
-I wouldn’t have to justify their touches to others and I wouldn’t be afraid to testify against them because the alarm and the police would be my witnesses.
+I started to think how wonderful it would have been to have an alarm in me when I was a child being sexually violated by family and friends– or to have the police called every time my ex-husband was raping or beating me.
+I wouldn’t have to justify those bruises and I wouldn’t be afraid to testify against them because the alarm and the police would be my witnesses.
 All the fears of exposure would be gone and, in a way, I think I would even be a hero.